 (iv) The average daily evaporative rate (REC)

-(v) The number of operating days as described in section 967(c)(1)
+(v) The number of operating days as described in section 967(c)(1).
+This must be calculated and updated annually.

-(vi) Documentation verifying adherence to the method described in section 967(c)(1)(C)

-(vii) Information about the sampling procedure used to estimate the parameters described in section 967(c)(1), including the number of households sampled and the total number of residential connections, as reported to the Board pursuant to Health and Safety Code section 116530.

 (D) If the supplier has requested and received approval to include in its objective a budget associated with the seasonal population variance pursuant to section 967(b)(2), the following information:

-(i) The volume of water associated with the variance (VSP) calculated pursuant to section 967(c)(2).
+(i) The volume of water associated with the variance (VSP) calculated pursuant to section 967(c)(2)

 (ii) The number of dwelling units associated with seasonal occupancy (NDU)